 There are a few factors you need to take into consideration before you order a VPS such as the operating system, type of virtualization, flexibility and so on.
 We have created a few possible situations that might help and make your decision easier.

 Running on a host operating system, on a LXC container you can resize the virtual disk without an OS reboot and the changes will take place immediately.

-Because the KVM is a fully virtualized machine, the virtual disk can be resized with great ease, but a VPS reboot will be required in order for the changes to take place.
+Because the KVM is a fully virtualized machine, the virtual disk can be resized with great ease, but a KVM reboot will be required in order for the changes to take place.

-Being able to upgrade your disk, memory or the number of cores on your VPS without any reboots needed, we strongly recommend this type of VPS when dealing with critical operations and downtime is not possible.
+Upgrade your HDD, RAM or CPU on your LXC without any reboots.
+We strongly advice this type of VPS when dealing with critical operations and downtime is not possible.

-When dealing with disk, CPU or memory upgrades on a KVM VPS, you have to take into consideration that a reboot will be needed in order for the upgrades to be seen by the system.
+When dealing with HDD, RAM or CPU upgrades on a KVM, you have to take into consideration that a reboot will be needed in order for the upgrades to be seen by the system.